 Explore

-This is why product teams are increasingly on the hunt for a "single source of truth" — one tool that can hold team documentation, meeting notes, collaborative whiteboards, the product roadmap, and even team to-dos.
-Our own team at Aha! was looking for the same — it is why we built a digital notebook that is seamlessly integrated with our roadmapping software.
+Our own team at Aha! was looking for the same — it is why we built a knowledge base tool that is seamlessly integrated into our software suite.
 Not only does this save time and hassle, but it empowers everyone to think more creatively, capture bold ideas, and refine concepts together in one central hub.

-Yes, we built a digital notebook and are writing about why you need one.
-But whether or not you choose Aha!
-Notebooks, we hope to offer insights on what to look for in a solution and how to incorporate it into your existing workflows.
+Yes, we built a tool that replaces an internal knowledge base (sometimes called an internal wiki, corporate wiki, company knowledge hub, or central repository) and are writing about why you need one.
+But whether or not you choose our tools, we hope to offer insights on what to look for in a solution and how to incorporate it into your existing workflows.

 Keep reading or jump ahead to any section: